hericbranco/country-search/README.md

 CountriesListSearch is a PHP(Laravel) project to show and filter countries and their flags.

+The project uses Redis to cache http requests to avoid slowdowns in country api calls

 ## Installation

 After clone this project enter in created folder and execute composer install